Lamborghini Arena: An Event for all the Senses

 Afterwards, numerous professional simulators allowed visitors to experience the thrill of driving a Huracán Super Trofeo EVO2 on the Imola circuit.

 The event was open to the public and was very well received.
 Guests, media (well looked after by Enrico Pavesi and his team), sports car owners and employees came from all over the world.
 It was a pleasure to mingle with the people, to talk to Stefan Winkelmann in passing.
-Or to watch Mitja Bockert and his designers sketching Lamborghinis!
+Or to watch Mitja Borkert and his designers sketching Lamborghinis!

 Lamborghinis driving through the Imola visitors gallery—what an honour!